The smallest mono-unstable convex polyhedron with point masses has 8 faces and 11 vertices: Proof of the main result

 \section{Proof of the main result}

 In this section, we prove Theorem \ref{mainlemma} (and by extension, Corollary \ref{thm:main-theorem-high-dim}) by certifying the infeasibility of a number of systems of polynomial equations and inequalities--an idea introduced in \citep{Bozoki}.
-We rely on the same necessary condition of the existence of mono-unstable $0$-skeletons as in that paper, but improve on the search for infeasibility certificates using semidefinite optimization.
-The essential results we need from \citep{Bozoki} are summarized below in Theorem \ref{thm:BDKR}. \revision{ \begin{theorem} Let $r_i \in \R^d, (i=1,\dots,V)$ be the vertices of a convex polytope with
+We rely on the same necessary condition of the existence of mono-unstable $0$-skeletons as in that paper, but improve on the search for infeasibility certificates using semidefinite optimization. \revision{Throughout, we shall assume (without loss of generality) that the center of mass $g$ is at the origin of our coordinate system.} The essential results we need from \citep{Bozoki} are summarized below in Theorem \ref{thm:BDKR}. \begin{theorem} Let $r_i \in \R^d, (i=1,\dots,V)$ be the vertices of a convex polytope with

 \end{theorem}